-It is unclear what exact database type SAP is referring to here, but we will assume it is the RDBMS.
+It is unclear what exact database type SAP refers to here, but we will assume it is the RDBMS.
 And database vendors made many improvements to RDMBSs, in fact, they are modern-day marvels almost undifferentiated from magic.
-They may have been based upon origins from the 1970s, but the column-oriented design, which is the basis of SAP HANA also goes back to the 1970s.
+They may have been based upon origins from the 1970s, but the column-oriented design, which is the basis of SAP HANA, also goes back to the 1970s.

 This leads to another false proposal.

 “Why did that matter?

 Because businesses were moving too slowly as a result.
 CEOs were waiting weeks to get binders about their own business performance.
 Chief Financial Officers were taking weeks to do routine accounting procedures.
 Marketers and sales leaders, despite increasing online activity from their consumers, were systemically unable to use that information in a secure fashion to better serve their consumers.”